pritiranjan-01/global-weather-service-backend-springboot/README.md

 # 📄 License
 MIT License
+This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/pritiranjan-01/global-weather-service-backend-springboot/blob/main/LICENSE) file for details.

 ---

 # 👤 Author